nakkht/pgu.dev/_posts/2020-04-06-rust-borrowing.md

 }
 ```

-If we rearrange the code to something like this:
+The latter code snippet is equivalent to the previous one, but with a nice curly bracket visual to emphasize `reference1` and `reference2` lifetimes.
+However, if we rearrange the code to something like this:

 ```rust
 fn main() {